HD Camera Monitor Shines in Field

 The V-LCD71MD’s battery mounts on a bracket that attaches to the back of the display, and there are brackets for different battery types.
 The bracket I received mounts two small batteries normally used by a Canon dSLR camera.

+This unit is fitted up with an SDI module and a V-Mount battery mount.
 There are also plenty of mounting options for the V-LCD71MD, which has a standard 1/4-inch mounting thread on all four sides.
 You’ll need a good sturdy mount, as the monitor weighs one pound (0.4 kg), plus the weight of the batteries and any module you may have installed.
-Figure on a weight of at least 2 lbs. with a battery.
+Figure on a weight of at least two pounds with a battery.
 I do not recommend mounting this monitor onto a camera’s shoe attachment—it’s just too heavy for that.

 To make focus easier, the V-LCD71MD has focus “peaking” that outlines the focused area with selectable colors.
 With the peaking turned on, it’s easy to have an object in the background focused, then move the focus to an object in the foreground.